RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 Subscriber certificates issued to devices under this policy that use FIPS 140 Level 2 or higher cryptographic modules shall include either id-fpki-common-deviceHardware, id-fpki-common-devices, or both.
 Subscriber certificates issued to devices under this policy using software cryptographic modules shall include id-fpki-common-devices.

-This document includes two policies specific to the FIPS 201 Personal Identity Verification Card.
+This document includes three policies specific to the FIPS 201 Personal Identity Verification Card.
 Certificates issued to users supporting authentication but not digital signature may contain id-fpki-common-authentication.
 Certificates issued to users supporting authentication where the private key can be used without user authentication may contain id-fpki-common-cardAuth.
+The id-fpki-common-piv-contentSigning policy shall only be asserted in certificates issued to devices that sign PIV Card objects in accordance with \[FIPS 201\].

+The requirements associated with id-fpki-common-piv-contentSigning are identical to id-fpki-common-devices Hardware except where specifically noted in the text.

 The requirements associated with a id-fpki-SHA1 policy are identical to those defined for the corresponding id-fpki-common policy, except that the certificates asserting id-fpki-SHA1- policies are signed with SHA-1, and the issuing CAs can use SHA-1 for generation of PKI objects such as CRLs and OCSP responses until December 31, 2013.